- Diseases and Conditions

 Influenza is a serious disease that can lead to hospitalization and sometimes even death.
 Every flu season is different, and influenza infection can affect people differently.

-Norovirus is a highly contagious virus that causes gastroenteritis (inflammation of the stomach and intestines), which leads to diarrhea, vomiting, and stomach pain.
+Norovirus is a highly contagious virus.
+Norovirus illness is often called by other names, such as food poisoning or the stomach flu.
+It causes gastroenteritis (inflammation of the stomach and intestines), which leads to diarrhea, vomiting, and stomach pain.

 Pertussis is a highly contagious bacterial disease that can be spread by coughing.
 People with pertussis have severe coughing attacks that can last for months.
 Infants too young for vaccination are at greatest risk for life-threatening cases of pertussis.